lucasmodrich/lucasmodrich.github.io/_posts/2015-07-25-alberobello.md

 Being as eco-friendly as they are, Rome airport do not have paper hand towels in the bathrooms, only hand dryers.
 This left me with a scrap of napkin I was fortunate enough to have left in my pocket to mop up the blood.
 The napkin was soon soaked, so I headed back to Laura to see if she had something to assist.
 Another scrap of napkin - however this time it helped to reduce the flow of blood to a trickle... a trickle that in the heat continued for the next hour until I returned to the car - shin still aching.

-Maddies plane arrived in late, which set our already tight schedule and long drive to Alberobello back further.
-We eventually hit the road and onto the autostrade - only 5.5hrs to go.
+Maddie's plane arrived in late, which set our already tight schedule and long drive to Alberobello back further.
+We eventually hit the road and onto the auto strade - only 5.5hrs to go.

 Before we set out we agreed to stop along the way to stretch our legs and for a toilet break - however as we got further and further into the drive I suspect we all just wanted to be there and the thought of stopping was not on anyone’s minds.
 Eventually we did stop about an hour out of Alberobello - our bladders could not take it any longer and the two drivers (Albert and I) really needed to get out from behind the wheel for a stretch and refresh.
 Our pit stop lasted about 30min, and we were back on the road again.
 Our ETA had now pushed out form 8:30pm to just after 9pm… we were going to be arriving in the dark once again.
-This meant handing full control of navigation over to our TomTom - who at this point we had nicknamed Slippin Jimmy (a Better Call Saul reference) - because of all the dodgy routes he had taken us on to this point.
+This meant handing full control of navigation over to our TomTom - who at this point we had nicknamed Slip'n Jimmy (a Better Call Saul reference) - because of all the dodgy routes he had taken us on to this point.

-Laura decided to call ahead and let the accommodation know we would be arriving late - they were fine with this but told us to call them as we arrived into town as their was a festival on and half of the roads were closed off - this was really going to put Slippin Jimmy (and the rest of us) to the test.
+Laura decided to call ahead and let the accommodation know we would be arriving late - they were fine with this but told us to call them as we arrived into town as their was a festival on and half of the roads were closed off - this was really going to put Slip'n Jimmy (and the rest of us) to the test.

-We were guided into town by the TomTom (Slippin Jimmy), and to its credit we got a fair way in - but the closed roads were the end of us.
+We were guided into town by the TomTom (Slip'n Jimmy), and to its credit we got a fair way in - but the closed roads were the end of us.
 It was a little stressful to say the least - in the dark, in a strange town, with no idea of where we were meant to be.
 Turn left, turn right, or continue on?
 Did it matter?

 We eventually found ourselves parked in front of the main church in town - fortunately out of the way enough to allow all the other traffic to move through without us interrupting them.
 We called the accommodation again and they walked up to meet us and guided us in.